pramodjoshi886/RAM-PJ/README.md

-# Learning Tool
+# Expense Tracker

-This repository contains source code of a tool that we are developing to create machine learning models and tune the hyper-parameters and visualize them on the go.
+This repository contains source code of an expense tracker tool that we are developing to learn the workflow of app development and also learn python simultaneously.